octopize/avatar-python/doc/source/user_guide.rst

 How to handle a large dataset
 -----------------------------

-Due to the server limit, you can be limited by the number of row and the number of dimension.
+Due to the server limit, you can be limited by the number of rows and the number of dimensions.

 Handle large amount of rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~